ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 ~~~
 ```

+Now, let's make the code for the myblocks.

-### Change y in steps
+### Not big jumps, but single steps

 We could change the y position by y speed in big jumps, like on the left in the diagram below, but it might turn out we will jump beyond the platform.
+Notice how the jumps get bigger and bigger.
+This is gravity pulling the hitbox down.

 Instead we want to change y in small steps as in the right.
 Each small step repeats *y-speed times*, and we check and stop if it hits a wall.